 The Dvorak Zine The Dvorak Simplified Keyboard Layout

-General Info | Donation Info | Updates Archives | Site Map
+About Team DVzine | Donation Info | Site Map

-1997, Oberlin College, Ohio.
-An impressionable first-year named Frunch stumbled across something called The Dvorak Simplified Keyboard Layout on the internet.
+Alec, GCB and Frunch all attended Oberlin College in Ohio.
+In 1997 Frunch stumbled across The Dvorak Simplified Keyboard Layout on the internet.
 Frunch told GCB about his discovery and the pair immediately set out to learn it.
 The following year Alec was quickly convinced that Dvorak was the only way to type.
-As time passed, our now inseparable trio promoted Dvorak's efficiency, health benefits, and simple beauty to friends, colleagues, and acquaintances using napkin-scrawled diagrams, enthusiastic rhetoric and dramatic gesticulations.
-Unfortunately, word did not spread quickly.
-They felt they lacked the proper tools to communicate the simple elegance of Dvorak to the world.

 ALEC